tejamanchem/NODE_JS_BOILER_PLATE/README.md

 ## NodeJs boiler plate refers to individual nodejs servers

-# 1
-clone the Repositry
+1.clone the Repositry

-# 2
-cd ACP
+2.cd ACP
 for setuping your project

-# 3
-Run yarn command in your terminal
+3.Run yarn command in your terminal

 when yarn command is run there are node_modules found in your local they are modules installed for your project
 ##### Alert Dont push node_modules to repo

-# 4
-To start the server type 'yarn workspace @Acp/server-core start serve' in teriminal
+4.To start the server type 'yarn workspace @Acp/server-core start serve' in teriminal

 ##### Looks like the server will start after executing this command